mattordev-university/retroroad2_comp140/readme.md

 ## What is it?

 RR2TPR is a unity game remade to work with a custom-built physical controller.
-I originally made this game in college (see sources for original release) with a team of 4 others - When I found out that I would be creating a physical controller in University for my COMP140 module I decided to make a sequel of sorts and this is what I came up with.
-There are various improvements to the codebase, engine work, and performance throughout the entire project.``
+I originally made this game in college (see sources for original release) with a team of 4 others

+When I found out that I would be creating a physical controller in University for my COMP140 module I decided to make a sequel of sorts and this is what I came up with.

+There are various improvements to the codebase, engine work, and performance throughout the entire project.

 ## How to play

 To play the game, you don't *need* to have the custom controller, as keyboard and mouse support have been added.

 Although the controller is a bespoke item, modeled, printed and wired by me the section below will expand on how you can go about creating your own, and what you will need to do so.
 **You can download the build of RR2TPR [HERE](https://mattrobertscgd.itch.io/), but there is also all versions in the repository for convenience.
 This is temporary and I'll be moving them somwhere seperate later.**